don-ferris/SovrIT-PTI-Platform/README.md

 ### SovrIT Core (Runtime Substrate)
 The foundational layer responsible for the execution environment, security, and resiliency of the platform.
 It includes:
 * **SovrIT SecureNet:** Encrypted P2P mesh networking and private, recursive DNS.
-* **SovrIT NetSentinel:** AI-driven SecOps orchestrating active defense and automated remediation.
+* **SovrIT Steward:** AI-driven SecOps orchestrating active defense and automated remediation.
 * **SovrIT Access:** Centralized identity, biometric gatekeeping, and sovereign ingress.
 * **SovrIT Fortitude:** The resilience engine managing immutable backups and self-healing.
 * **SovrIT AppKernels:** Declarative provisioning and mission-critical encrypted storage management via **Nix flakes and systemd-nspawn** containers means no virtualization overhead and absolute minimal systems on an app/service to app/service basis, resulting in "AppKernels" that a) are as lean/efficient as possible, and b) have the smallest possible attack surface.